 It will also provide cover for missed flights, loss of baggage, loss of laptop and emergency hotel requirements.
 It will be available to all users, including cabs, auto, kaali-peeli, and e-rickshaws.

 Cab aggregator has tied up with Acko General Insurance and ICICI Lombard General Insurance to launch the program across over 110 cities.

-Earlier in December, Ola announced the launch of a comprehensive in-trip insurance programme, Chalo Befikre, customised for its driver-partners across the country.
+Earlier in December, Ola announced the launch of a comprehensive in-trip insurance programme, Chalo Befikar, customised for its driver-partners across the country.

 Unlike traditional life insurance programmes, the scheme also provides daily benefits in case of hospitalisation, that covers business losses, apart from taking care of outstanding car loans and children’s education.

 Last month, drivers of Ola and Uber were on strike.
 They were demanding from the companies to make business commitment worth Rs 1.25 lakh every month, lucrative incentives, full KYC of the riders, reinstatement of blacklisted drivers among others.